 In the present paper, the study is concerned with the analysis of epoxy repair systems for metallic pipelines undergoing elastic or inelastic deformations with localized corrosion damage that impair the serviceability.
 The main motivation for the study presented in this paper is the rehabilitation of corroded pipelines conveying produced water in offshore oil platforms.
 Although the operating pressure of these pipelines is not very high, the water temperature is between 60°C to 90°C, which can be a major shortcoming for the use of polymeric material as repair systems.
-In the analysis, it is considered the same commercial pre-impregnated bi-directional polyurethane - fiberglass composite studied in [16].
+In the analysis, the same commercial pre-impregnated bi-directional polyurethane - fiberglass composite studied in (Reis J.M.L. et al, 2013) is considered.
 Experimental results performed at the Laboratory of Theoretical and Applied Mechanics (tensile tests and hydrostatic tests) allow a better understanding of how the material elastic properties and strength varies with temperature within this temperature range.
 The focus is to use this approach to analyze the strength of a given specimen of glass fiber reinforced polyurethane in tensile tests under different temperatures.
 The main feature of such composite is that although the mechanical strength of the material decreases with temperature, the elastic properties do not vary within this temperature range.
-Therefore, the same methodology proposed in [17] allows obtaining the necessary thickness of the composite sleeve to assure the safe operation of corroded pipelines with arbitrary part-wall metal loss defects at temperatures up to 90° C.
+Therefore, the same methodology proposed in (Mattos H.S. et al, 2009) allows obtaining the necessary thickness of the composite sleeve to assure the safe operation of corroded pipelines with arbitrary part-wall metal loss defects at temperatures up to 90°C.

-2 MATERIALS AND METHODS
+2. MATERIALS AND METHODS